jacheung/L5B-location-code/README.md

 This script compiles whisking and neural time series data into figures for viewing of object location at touch representation.

 #### main_builder_hilbert
-This script is responsible for transforming whisking data structure into a design matrix and utilizing a binomial model for predicting firing rates around touch.
-Basis functions and lags are responsible for capturing the delay and time cours eof neural response.
-These parameters can be modulated. <br />
+This script is responsible for transforming whisking data structure into a design matrix and utilizing a binomial model with ElasticNet regularization for predicting firing rates around touch.
+Basis functions and lags are responsible for capturing the delay and time course of neural responses from stimulus onsets.
+These parameters can be modulated within the script. <br />

 Sample of the basis functions used and the correlation between features in the design matrix are shown below.
 ![Alt text](./pictures/sampleCorrelationDmatX.png)